lguychard/lguychard.github.io/source/index.md

 # Loïc Guychard

 Hi!
 I'm a software engineer, jazz upright bassist, cycling enthusiast, solo hiker and general lover of the outdoors.
-I'm currently based in Paris, but on January 15th, 2018, I will embark on a year of nomadic adventures through Europe and North America.
+I'm currently enjoying a year of nomadic adventures through Europe and North America.

 ## Get in Touch